Finger Joint Pain or Hand Injury? We have just the thing...

 GOOD NEWS!
 In many cases, a more conservative approach (non-surgical) is all that is needed to resolve Finger Joint Injuries.
 With the assistance of a doctor or medical professional, an FJI patient can incorporate FingerWeights into their Finger and Hand rehab regimen, allowing the patient to explore measurable results through progressive resistance training which can be tailored specifically to the needs of each individual finger.
 Unique in that they can also be worn during a patients chosen activity, FingerWeights are the #1 finger rehab device on the market today.

-Or, to simply continue the conversation, please visit us on our Facebook Page, or send us an email at firstname.lastname@example.org.
+For more information visit us at fingerweights.com, or send us an email at email@example.com.